A simple method to find all solutions to the functional equation of the smoothing transform: Introduction

+\begin{Rem} Under more general conditions, for instance, when replacing \eqref{eqn:alphaDef} with \eqref{eqn:liu}, the a.s.~limit of the martingale $(W_n)_{n\ge 0}$ may be $0$, but yet a regularly varying sequence $(a_n)_{n\ge 0}$, called Heyde-Seneta norming, exists such that $a_n W_n$ converges a.s. to a non-degenerate solution of \eqref{eqn:modifiedSmoothing}. \end{Rem}

-Notice that Condition \eqref{eqn1:regular case} is more restrictive than Condition \eqref{eq:derivative at alpha}, for it requires $\Erw(\sum_{j\ge 1}T_{j}^{\alpha}\log T_{j})$ to be strictly negative.
-We call this situation the \emph{regular case}, as opposed to the more difficult \emph{boundary case} that will be discussed further below.
+Condition \eqref{eqn1:regular case} is obviously more restrictive than Condition \eqref{eq:derivative at alpha}, for it requires $\Erw(\sum_{j\ge 1}T_{j}^{\alpha}\log T_{j})$ to be strictly negative.
+We call this situation the \emph{regular case}, as opposed to the more difficult \emph{boundary case}, where this expectation is zero and which will be discussed further below.
 Assuming \eqref{eqn1:regular case} and \eqref{eqn2:regular case} (naturally besides \eqref{eq:(T1)} and \eqref{eqn:alphaDef}) allows the construction of a natural solution to the SFPE.
 Moreover, we will see that under one more integrability condition, namely

 the set $\cS(\cM)$, and thus all fixed points of Eqs.~\eqref{eqn:smoothingTransform} and \eqref{eq:SFPE max transform}, can be determined quite easily.
 The structure of the fixed points depends on the lattice-type of $T$.
 As in \cite{AlsBigMei:12}, $T$ is called geometric with span $r$ or $r$-geometric if $r>1$ is the maximal number such that